Rank and border rank of Kronecker powers of tensors and Strassen's laser method: Koszul flattenings and lower bounds for Kronecker powers

 \section{Koszul flattenings and lower bounds for Kronecker powers}

-In this section we review Koszul flattenings, prove a result on propagation of Koszul flattening lower bounds under Kronecker products, and prove Theorems \ref{cwbadnews} and \ref{cwbadnews3}.
-We give two proofs of Theorem \ref{cwbadnews} because the first is elementary and method of the second generalizes to give the proof of Theorem \ref{cwbadnews3}.
+In this section we review Koszul flattenings and prove a result on propagation of Koszul flattening lower bounds under Kronecker products.
+We will use Koszul flattenings to prove $\uR(T_{skewcw,q}) \geq q+3$ in Proposition \ref{skewbad}.
+Moreover, we prove Theorem \ref{thm: lower bounds cw powers}: the proof will follow from Theorem \ref{cwbadnews}, Theorem \ref{cwbadnews3} and Corollary \ref{corol: propagation cw}.